-- a)ii) Would the project result in substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times or other performance objectives for police protection? - ii) Less than Significant Impact.
+a)ii) Would the project result in substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times or other performance objectives for police protection?

+Less than Significant Impact.
 Police protection in Signal Hill is provided by the Signal Hill Police Department (SHPD).
 As of 2016, the SHPD has 34 sworn officers and 19 civilian staff (14 full-time and 5 part-time) operating from one station located at 2745 Walnut Avenue, approximately 0.6 miles northwest of the project site (Signal Hill 2016).
 Mutual aid agreements are in place with the Long Beach Police Department, Los Angeles County Sheriff's Department, and other regional law enforcement agencies.
 These agreements allow for assistance from other agencies in the event of a major crime or natural disaster that could not effectively be handled with the resources available to the SHPD (signal Hill 2016).

 The project's light industrial land uses could potentially generate a demand for police protection services in relation to potential criminal activity (property crimes or crimes against persons).
-However, the proposed land uses would not result in any unique or more extensive crime problems that could not be handled with the existing level of SHPD resources.
+However, the proposed light industrial land uses would be similar to many existing light industrial land uses in Signal Hill and surrounding areas.
+As such, the project is not expected to would not result in any unique or more extensive crime problems that could not be handled with the existing level of SHPD resources.
 As such, development of the proposed project is not expected to result in a need for new or expanded SHPD facilities or additional officers.
 Thus, the project would not adversely affect the SHPD's ability to continue to provide adequate service to the project area.
 Therefore, impacts would be less than significant and no additional police department facilities would need to be constructed.

-- a)iii) Would the project result in substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times or other performance objectives for schools? - iii) Less than Significant Impact.
+a)iii) Would the project result in substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times or other performance objectives for schools?

+Less than Significant Impact.
 The project includes the development of 151,075 square feet of light industrial land uses in nine tilt-up concrete buildings, to be occupied by a variety of businesses.
 While future tenants are unknown, the individual units would not be of a size that would attract large employment generators that would be recruiting potential employees from outside of the Signal Hill area.
 There is a possibility that a small number of future employees or business owners could relocate locally and have school-age children who would attend local schools within the Long Beach Unified School District (LBUSD).
 This would have a minor and less than significant impact on the local school district facilities.